Hanging ghosts are a cheap & easy dollar store Halloween DIY that look awesome without breaking the bank. Add some lights, and they’re even better!

-Look, full disclosure here – these lantern lights don’t last long.
+Look, full disclosure here – the lantern lights pictured above don’t last long.
 I mean, if you leave it on overnight and all the next day, you may—may—get one more night out of the thing.
-You’ll either need to buy a few of these for each ghost if you’d like to enjoy them throughout October, or you can just wait until Halloween to light them at night.
-I’ve linked to the Amazon page that sells all different types of lantern lights, and you can find them in bulk for as low as about 30 cents per light, so it won’t break the bank if you want to enjoy them for a few nights.
-Or you can use these battery operated fairy string lights which will last longer and they are only about a dollar each.
+If you’d like to enjoy them throughout October you can use these battery operated remote controlled tea light candles which will last longer and they are only about 2 dollars each.

 But, hey, these guys look great in the daytime, too, so it’s not all bad if you don’t want to light them!